THEVAPERSGUIDE

 Is the Cartisan Pro Pen NEO 400 worth $12.50?

 Yes.
-For under $15, you get a full-color LCD display, five voltage settings, USB-C charging, and preheat function.
-These features typically cost $25-40 on competing devices.
-The trade-off is the smaller 400mAh battery, which requires daily charging for most users.
+For under $15, you get an LCD display, five voltage settings, USB-C charging, and preheat.
+Those features usually cost $25-40 elsewhere.
+The trade-off is the smaller 400mAh battery, which means daily charging for most people.

 How long does the Pro Pen NEO 400 battery last?

-The 400mAh battery provides approximately 100-150 puffs per charge depending on voltage setting and draw length.
-Light users can expect 1-2 days between charges, while moderate to heavy users will need daily charging.
+The 400mAh battery gives you 100-150 puffs per charge, depending on voltage and how long your draws are.
+Light users get 1-2 days between charges.
+Moderate to heavy users need to charge daily.

 What cartridges work with the Pro Pen NEO 400?

-Any standard 510-threaded cartridge works with the Pro Pen NEO 400.
-This includes most pre-filled oil and distillate cartridges on the market.
-The five voltage settings accommodate both thin and thick oil formulations.
+Any 510-threaded cartridge.
+That covers most pre-filled oil and distillate carts on the market.
+The five voltage settings work with both thin and thick oils.

 How do you change the voltage on the Pro Pen NEO 400?